Prep For Knee Replacement Surgery

 - Clamshells: Lie on your side, with your heels together, and the surgical knee pointing towards the ceiling.
 Keeping the heels together, open and close your legs like a clamshell.
 Complete 5-15 repetitions, for up to 3 sets.

 - Foam Rolling: There are many benefits of foam rolling, but your positioning on a foam roller will depend on what type of surgery you had or are going to have.
 Talk with your physical therapist to get the best foam rolling tips for your needs.

 How can physical therapy help?

-There are so many benefits to seeing a Physical Therapist before surgery.
+There are so many benefits to seeing a Physical Therapist before a major surgery.
 Prehabilitation can be just as important as rehab itself.
 It’s been proven to help:

 - minimize the pain of recovery from a surgical procedure

 - get a head start on post-op exercises prior to surgery

 - patients can become familiar with their post-op physical therapist